bonds/bonds.github.io/content/posts/recipes/2022-07-16-baby-back-ribs.md

 ### Bonus Ribs

-Extra uncooked racks of ribs should be cut in half, washed, patted dry and then frozen in a gallon Ziploc freezer bag, one rack to a bag.
+Extra uncooked racks of ribs should be cut in half, rinsed off, patted dry and then frozen in a gallon Ziploc freezer bag, one rack to a bag.

 [1]: https://www.instacart.com/products/31943-swift-premium-pork-back-ribs-each